 When you are not yet quite sure how close you are with the recipient but don't want to appear overly formal, this option strikes a happy medium despite being slightly stiff.

-Call it bland, we call it fail-safe – you can't go wrong with this or the more dressed-up version "Best regards" when signing off an email to a co-worker or clients and vendors you already have a working relationship with.
+Call it bland, we call it fail-safe – you can't go wrong with this or the more dressed-up version "Best regards".
+Ending an email with "Best" when signing off an email to a co-worker or clients and vendors you already have a working relationship with is always a safe choice.

 A little thanks often goes a long way but make sure to use it only when you're genuinely expressing gratitude for something the recipient has done or risk coming off as presumptuous.